What’s the difference between one-piece and two-piece pouches?

 With a two-piece system, you apply the skin barrier or ostomy wafer separately.
 Your pouch then attaches to this barrier via a flange.

-Two-piece pouches allow for more frequent pouch changes without the need to pull off the skin barrier each time, so they may be ideal for ostomates with higher stoma output or people with skin sensitivities.
+Two-piece pouches allow more frequent changes without having to remove the skin barrier each time, making them ideal for ostomates with higher stoma output or those with skin sensitivities.